La Isla Foundation visited El Salvador this month in order to finalize the study protocol for an unprecedented research project.

 By implementing worker trainings based on the U.S. Occupational Safety and Health Administration’s (OSHA) ‘Water.Rest.Shade’ recommendations, the WE Program will make the workplace safer for cane cutters.

-Through seven years of hard work and grassroots organizing, LIF has spearheaded the fight to end CKDu.
-Now, with relevant stakeholders united at the same table to address the CKDu crisis in collaboration, we are proud to share images of the teamwork and success achieved together after over a year of hard work designing the WE Program.
+Through seven years of hard work and grassroots organizing, LIF has spearheaded the fight to end CKDnT.
+Now, with relevant stakeholders united at the same table to address the CKDnT crisis in collaboration, we are proud to share images of the teamwork and success achieved together after over a year of hard work designing the WE Program.

 “8 hours in a board room”